 For example, I worked in my previous firm’s booth at a regional conference to promote our design services.
 We used a large television to play a continuously looped Enscape-generated video (straight off a USB drive, plugged directly into the TV).
 This eye-catching medium proved to be very engaging and prompted several questions, thus serving its purpose to engage attendees in a meaningful conversation about the work we do.

-This article will cover the powerful video creation features and workflows found within the Enscape plugin.
-Enscape has a powerful yet simple workflow for developing a video walkthrough.
+This article will cover the video creation features and workflows found within the Enscape plugin.
+Enscape has a simple workflow for developing a video walkthrough (if you're in need of more advanced architectural visualizations, check out Chaos Envision, with which Enscape is compatible).

 I will be using Autodesk Revit, but the way in which this functionality was implemented into Enscape allows it to work the same in SketchUp, Rhino, Vectorworks, and Archicad as well.
 If you’re not an Enscape user yet, sign up for the free trial: